 - 4.1.4 Integrated Courses Normally, Master's students enrolled in thesis programs should complete at least 6 credit hours of graduate course work in addition to any integrated delivery courses that may be taken.
-The Chair of Program or, if applicable, the Chair of the Graduate Committee decides whether or not a graduate course qualifies as part of the 6 credit hours requirement of a student's degree. - 4.1.5 Language requirements Some Master's programs may require a reading knowledge of one or more languages other than English.
-Language requirements will be prescribed for individual students by the supervisory committee according to program regulations.
-Such requirements are considered part of the student's program.
-When a language requirement is imposed, it must be met prior to taking the oral examination or, in the case of non-thesis Master's programs, before the completion of the comprehensive examination and/or the project oral.

-4.1.6 UNBC course requirements and applicability of transfer of credit At least half of the course work taken must be completed as a degree candidate in a Graduate Program at the University of Northern British Columbia and be UNBC courses.
-On the recommendation of the Program concerned, the Vice President Research and Graduate Programs or designate may accept courses taken at other institutions for credit toward a UNBC graduate degree.
+The Chair of Program or, if applicable, the Chair of the Graduate Committee decides whether or not a graduate course qualifies as part of the 6 credit hour requirement of a student's degree. - 4.1.5 Language requirements Some Master's programs may require a reading knowledge of one or more languages other than English.
+Language requirements will be prescribed for individual students by the supervisory committee according to Program regulations.
+Such requirements are considered part of the student's Program.
+When a language requirement is imposed, it must be met prior to taking the oral examination or, in the case of non-thesis Master's programs, before the completion of the comprehensive examination and/or the project oral. - 4.1.6 UNBC course requirements and applicability of transfer of credit At least half of the course work taken must be completed as a degree candidate in a Graduate Program at the University of Northern British Columbia and be UNBC courses.
+The program concerned may accept courses taken at other institutions for credit toward a UNBC graduate degree.